va1r33/SmartCitySim-GradProject/README.md

 An AI-powered sustainable city simulation game that explores the impact of urban planning and IoT-driven citizen behavior on real-time sustainability metrics.

 ## Developer
-Valerie Tan Ying Ying (Computer Science & Game Development Major)
+Valerie Tan Ying Ying (Capstone Project)

 ## Project Goal
 Build a city-builder simulation game (Unity) with backend data simulation (Django/ML) to explore sustainability and smart city planning.